 He attained national and international prominence as the first Black member and floor-broker on the New York Stock Exchange.
-His sponsoring partnership was due to Newburger, Loeb & Company, who are responsible for making Joseph Searles, III Wall Street's first Black partner.
-He was also a vice-president of, the Public Finance Department at Manufacturers Hanover Trust Company now J. P. Morgan Chase.
+His sponsoring partnership was due to Newburger, Loeb & Company, responsible for making Joseph Searles, III Wall Street's first Black partner.
+He was also a vice-president of the Public Finance Department at Manufacturers Hanover Trust Company, now J. P. Morgan Chase.
 In addition, Searles has worked with the Federal Government and numerous state and municipal agencies in housing, economic development, and urban affairs.
 As Deputy Commissioner of the New York City Economic Development Administration, Searles took a leadership role in establishing minority enterprises and small businesses throughout the City by hosting America's first minority franchising fair in 1969.

-He served as Chief Real Estate Officer/Consultant, at Harlem Commonwealth Council (HCC), engaged in retail and commercial development in Harlem.
+He served as Chief Real Estate Officer/Consultant at Harlem Commonwealth Council (HCC), engaged in retail and commercial development in Harlem.
 He also held senior management positions at Bedford Stuyvesant Restoration Corporation and the Center for Advocacy Research and Planning (CARP), both non-profit agencies.
-Searles was the first Chairman of the 125th Street Business Improvement District (BID) in Harlem.
+Searles was the first Chairman of Harlem's 125th Street Business Improvement District (BID).
 Considered a leading expert on Urban retailing, he was also a member of the development team for "Harlem USA" and was a partner in the $141,000,000.00 retail/entertainment project in Washington, D.C. called "D.C.
-USA", the city's largest.
+USA," the city's largest.
 He is known as a person with strong hands-on experience and a visionary who gives facts and substance to his leadership in community economic development.

 He formerly served as President of the New York/New Jersey Chapter of the National Football League Players Association (Retired Players).
 He also was an elected member of its National Steering Committee for this union of retired professional football players for two terms.
-He was selected by Kansas State University to serve as Chairman of its Diversity Advisory Council and was an early Board member of the President's Entrepreneurial Round Table comprised of distinguished Kansas State Alumni and businesspersons.
+Kansas State University selected him to serve as Chairman of its Diversity Advisory Council.
+He was an early Board member of the President's Entrepreneurial Round Table, comprised of distinguished Kansas State Alumni and businesspersons.
 He continues as a distinguished lecturer at the university and as a member of the College of Business Advisory Board.